About

 This formula is used to calculate the radius of an Airy disk.

-\[Δx = 1.22ƛN\]Δx is the radius of the Airy disk from the center to the first null.
+\[r_1 = 1.22λN\]\({\displaystyle r_1}\) is the radius of the Airy disk from the center to the first null.
 The first null is the gap between the central dot and the first ring.
-Double this value to get the diameter of the Airy disk from null to null.
+Double the radius to get the diameter of the Airy disk from null to null.
 This diameter is measured in nanometers (nm).

 N is the ƒ-number or ƒ-stop of the imaging optics. ƒ-number is a ratio of the focal length in millimeters (mm) divided by the aperture diameter in millimeters (mm).

 Pixel pitch is the measurement from the center of a pixel to the center of an adjacent pixel.
-Pixel pitch is the best proxy that we have for sensor pixel diameter, since pixels are rectangular, and pixel sizes are not typically published.
+Pixel pitch is the best proxy we have for sensor pixel diameter, since sensor pixels are rectangular and their sizes are typically not published.

 Wavelength is measured in nanometers (nm).
 This results in the Airy disk size being measured in nanometers.
 Pixel pitch is measured in microns (μm).
-Pixel pitch values are multiplied 1,000 to convert from microns to nanometers.
+Pixel pitch values are multiplied by 1,000 to convert from microns (μm) to nanometers (nm).